pierreburel/sass-em/README.md

 }
 ```

-## *But it was shorter before!*

-It was.
+## Namespace

-But You can change the namespace to something shorter and use `em` function and mixin instead of `convert`:
+You can change the namespace when importing and use `em` function and mixin instead of `convert`:

 ```scss
 @use "em" as to; // Because why not?